streepje8/GeminiLiveForUnity/README.md

 ## 📄 License

-This project is open source under the MIT license — see the LICENSE.md file for more details.
+This project is licensed under the BSL license — see the LICENSE.md file for more details.
 ---

 ### ⭐️ Quick Summary